kosiu/audio_hub/readme.md

  1. Web interface and API

 # TODO:
+ 1. JavaScript to generate "input" and "label" from: "/get_radios" before node "end_radio_list"
  1. Problem - usb device dissapeared one time (not yeat reproduced)
  1. Investigate why after 3-4 days when device is not rebooted some VLC radios stop to work.
     - [x] reboot every night helps but I don't like it